 With the ProductivityUpgrade we can define a % productionboost.
 We put a % value inbetween the value tags.
 So in this example we have a productionboost of 50%.
 So the factory will be boosted to a production of 150%.

-Good to know, this value can also be negative, for example -50%.
+Good to know: This value can also be negative, for example -50%.
 In some cases we want to decrease the productivity.
 A case where it could have a benefit is for example heaters or power plants.
 Those buildings consume a good every cycle to give a buff in return.
 A longer cycle with 1 input good is positive in this case.
 So the negative production boost is in this case better then a positive.

 The last part is ReplaceInputs where we replace one of the input products with another product.
-We do this by defining the 2 GUID’s for both products and put those in the corrects tags.
+We do this by defining the 2 GUID’s for both products and put those in the corrects properties.
 In this case brass is replaced by wood.

 <ItemEffect>